galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-strands/tutorial.md

 >    - For example, `Exon overlaps on opposite strands`
 >    > ![Copy only the Genes dataset to the new history](../../images/copy_datasets_to_new_history.png)
 > 5. *Click* the **Copy History Items** button to create your new history.
->    - This creates a new history (with the copied dataset) and thows up a green box saying:
+>    - This creates a new history (with the copied dataset) and throws up a green box saying:
 >    >  1 dataset copied to 1 history: `name you gave your new history`.
 > 6. The history name is a link.  *Click* on it.
 {: .hands_on}